yokolet/new-note/algo/minimize_maximum/2022-07-24-minimize-maximum-balls-in-a-bag.md

 hero_height: is-small
 tags: [Medium, Binary Search, Array]
 ---
-## Introduction
-This is the sixth minimize-maximum algorithm problem.
-This problem has a variation compared to the basic, splitting array problem.
-If we look around other minimize maximum problems, it is very close to the candies allocation to k children problem.
-The problem might be as straightforward as the candies problem.
-A difference is, the problem gives a number of operations rather than the number of groups to be created.
-Again, the problem is the type of minimize-maximum.

 ## Problem Description
 > You are given an integer array nums where the i-th bag contains `nums[i]` balls.